cjorosco/Portfolio/Project5_Networks_Event_Corr/README.md

 ### Objective:

-The objective of this project is to determine the feasibility of detecting anomalous network traffic events using clustering, network diagram, and Time-series anomaly detection methods.
+The main objective of this project is to determine the feasibility of detecting anomalous network traffic events using clustering methods.
+Additionally,  using network diagram and Time-series anomaly detection methods are explored as as adjunct sub-projects.
 The dataset for this project contains a list of Source IPs, Destination IPs, the Event Time, and the Network Protocols.
 The Source IPs and Destination IPs are ficticious and are non-attributable.
 Within the list of events are anomalous events identified by the network protocols and IP pair combinations.

 ### Results:

 Several clustering methods were selected.
 They include K-means, K-mediod, Hierarchical and DBScan.
 The K-means and K-mediod produced the best results with similar 4 clusters.
-The least effective clustering methods were the hierarchical and the DBScan methods.
+The least effective clustering methods were the Hierarchical and the DBScan methods.
 The network diagrams require the addition of the contextual data to be an effective method.
 The Time-Series Anomaly Detection method requires the time intervals to be consistent throughout the dataset.
 This is not a realistic possibility.
 Additionally, when the time-intervals were adjusted to be consistent, the method did not identify any anamalous events.

 ### Technical Specifications: